 Important dates

-Payments will issued to class members with valid claims approximately 90 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments to class members with valid claims approximately 90 days after the court grants final approval of the settlement.

 Why did this class action settlement happen?

-This class action lawsuit was filed after medical practice became aware of a data incident in May 2024 that compromised the personal and medical information of approximately 58,000 people.
-The plaintiffs alleged that the company failed to adequately protect this information.
+This class action lawsuit alleged a data incident affecting Asheville Arthritis and Osteoporosis Center P.A. in May 2024 compromised the personal and medical information of approximately 58,000 people.
+The plaintiffs claimed the company failed to adequately protect this information.

 Asheville Arthritis and Osteoporosis Center P.A. denies the allegations but agreed to settle to avoid the expense and risk of continued litigation and a possible trial.